Guaido calls for protest as Venezuela blackout drags into third day

 The group said 24 people died during the previous blackout in public hospitals due to problems caused by the lack of power.

-Reporting by Vivian Sequera in Caracas and Tibisay Romero in Valencia, Additional reporting by Diego Ore in Caracas and Anggy Polanco in San Cristobal; Writing by Brian Ellsworth and Luc Cohen; Editing by Susan Thomas and Rosalba O'Brien
+Reporting by Vivian Sequera and Deisy Buitrago in Caracas and Tibisay Romero in Valencia, Additional reporting by Diego Ore in Caracas, Anggy Polanco in San Cristobal and Mircely Guanipa in Punto Fijo; writing by Brian Ellsworth and Luc Cohen; editing by Susan Thomas and Rosalba O'Brien